 - Pre-Mortem One-Liner: To the above-mentioned atheist vampire: (while popping a switchblade out of the crucifix): "God loves you anyway."

-- Product Placement: Lucy works at the Virgin Megastore and the film is intent on the viewer not forgetting this.
+- Product Placement: Mary works at the Virgin Megastore and the film is intent on the viewer not forgetting this.

 - The Reveal: Dracula is Judas Iscariot.

-- Transhuman Treachery: Unknown for the first two woman (Solina was always dubious since she was a thief and not much is known about the other) but Lucy has no problems turning against Mary once she's becomes a vampire.
+- Transhuman Treachery: Unknown for the first two women (Solina was always dubious since she was a thief and Valerie was a generally self-centered and egotistical person) but Lucy has no problems turning against Mary (who was her roommate and friend) once she's become a vampire.

 - Trope 2000